nc efi placeholder

 Yet fear not, there are a few signs to seek to enable you to climb on top of an issue quickly:

-- Cracks on wall surface especially when they go through numerous levels or around the space.
+• Cracks on wall surfaces especially when they go through numerous levels or around the space.

 Check your water meter